A timeline of the investigation into Trump’s Mar-a-Lago documents

 13 June 2023

-Mr Trump will surrender to authorities to formally face charges.
-He is scheduled to appear in federal court at 3pm ET for his arraignment where he is expected to enter a not guilty plea.
-Following his court appearance, he will fly back to his Bedminster golf club for a post-arraignment speech.
+Mr Trump surrendered to authorities in Miami to formally face charges.
+He was arrested and arraigned in federal court where he entered a not guilty plea.
+Following his court appearance, he flew back to his Bedminster golf club where he gave a post-arraignment speech railing against the charges, President Joe Biden and Special Prosecutor Jack Smith.

 Additional reporting by agencies